 · Low-grade fever (fever above 38° is usually associated with infection or another form of illness)

 · The inability to bend or straighten certain joints

 · Tingling sensations or numbness in the joints and tendons

 · Difficulty sleeping

-· A loss in appetite, and/or weight loss
+· A loss in appetite and/or weight loss

-· A dry mouth, or dry itchy eyes
+· A dry mouth or dry, itchy eyes

 Most will display a variety of symptoms.
 Many who experience these symptoms do not talk to their doctor as they think nothing can be done – but the earlier you catch arthritis, the better.
-Joint and bone health is an important part of our lives, and it can seriously affect you when it comes to future health issues.
+Joint and bone health is an integral part of our lives, and it can seriously affect you when it comes to future health issues.
 If in doubt, check the symptoms out – help and support is always there.